 - Weekly seminars by Caltech faculty & JPL scientists and engineers

 - An academic and professional development series on developing a research career, graduate school admissions, and other topics of interest to future researchers

 - Special field trips

-The Kavli Nanoscience Institute (KNI) at Caltech is offering named fellowships for successful WAVE applicants who are interested in pursuing nanoscience-related research projects.
+Interested in nanoscience?
+The Kavli Nanoscience Institute (KNI) at Caltech is offering named fellowships for successful WAVE applicants who conduct research on nanoscience-related projects.
 For more information about the KNI’s SURF-the-WAVE program, please visit their website.